egtra/PdfLicenseManager/README.txt

 To run it in textual mode:

+(On Windows replace .sh with .bat)

-Show the XMP licensing info associated with a file.pdf: java -classpath itext-1.4.2.jar:. pdflicense.ManagePdfLicense   show file.pdf
+Show the XMP licensing info associated with a file.pdf: run_pdflicensemanager.sh show file.pdf

+Show raw XMP associated with a file.pdf: run_pdflicensemanager.sh showXMP file.pdf

-Insert the Creative Commons Attribution license into filein.pdf, creating fileout.pdf: java -classpath itext-1.4.2.jar:. pdflicense.ManagePdfLicense   put filein.pdf fileout.pdf  by
+Insert the Creative Commons Attribution license into filein.pdf, creating fileout.pdf: run_pdflicensemanager.sh put filein.pdf fileout.pdf by

+Insert XMP from a file into filein.pdf, creating fileout.pdf: run_pdflicensemanager.sh putXMP filein.pdf fileout.pdf in.xmp

 HELP